spacesuit-extension/SpaceSuit/README.md

   into web pages.
 We don't know of any dapps that are affected, but in theory, dapps with strict content security policies could refuse to allow SpaceSuit.
-- Ledger devices don't support signing arbitrary data, or signing typed data, so dapps that depend on these (deprecate and experimental, respectively) features, can't be made to work with SpaceSuit.
+- Ledger devices don't support signing arbitrary data, or signing typed data, so dapps that depend on these (deprecated and experimental, respectively) features, can't be made to work with SpaceSuit.

 ### Do you offer a bug bounty?